gdjohnson/TK19/schools & fields/ethnomethodology.md

 > They are entertained as shared "for all practical purposes" and "until demonstrated otherwise."
 When set against the intimate knowledge which others have of the meanings of their [own] actions, these constructs inevitably "fall short" of complete understanding.
 Moreover their application is never certain and always involves an element of "risk" that misunderstandings will take place.
 Yet, "in spite of all these inadequacies, common-sense knowledge of everyday life is sufficient for coming to terms with fellow-men, cultural objects, social institutions—in brief, with social reality" (Schütz 1962).

 Crucially, these _verstehende_ processes and constructs are not merely "private, unobservable, or uncontrollable."
-Heritage, via Schütz, exemplifies this through an example of a public [[selection|selection game]], and the result of _verstehende_ sense-making processes of determining the categorization (and thus action, via the law of [[decision rules]]) of an event via socially available evidence:
+Heritage, via Schütz, exemplifies this through an example of a public [[selection game]], and the result of _verstehende_ sense-making processes of determining the categorization (and thus action, via the law of [[decision rules]]) of an event via socially available evidence:

 > If it were [merely private], the mundane intelligibility of social life would simply collapse and it would be difficult to account, for example, for "the discussion by a trial jury  of whether the defendant had shown 'pre-meditated malice' or 'intent' in killing a person, whether he was capable of knowing the consequences of his deed, etc."